shreyasw07-sit/exp13/README.md

 Marks: Filled with the Median (to reduce the influence of outliers).

 Categorical Normalization: Converting "Department" strings to uppercase (e.g., 'cse' to 'CSE') to ensure consistency.
+## Summary of Methods Used
+Method	            purpose
+np.nan	            Standard representation for "Not a Number". df.replace()   	    Swaps placeholders with manageable NaN values. df.to_numeric()	    Forces data into float/int types. df.to_datetime()	  Harmonizes different date-time strings. inplace=True	      Modifies the existing DataFrame without requiring a new variable.

 Date Standardization: Using pd.to_datetime with format="mixed" to resolve varying date formats (e.g., 01-06-2023 and 10/06/23) into a single standard format.